maneeshavinayak/FineTuning-Serving-LLMs/README.md

 Preparing finetuning Dataset

-Some concepts to understand before we fine-tune any LLM -
+Some concepts to understand before we fine-tune and serve any LLM -

-Quantization

-Types of Quantization Post-training Quantization (PTQ) GPTQ, AWQ are classified as PTQ

-Quantization-aware training (QAT) QLoRA is classified as QAT

 Supervised Fine-Tuning (SFT) LoRA QLoRA